 Gary graduated from the Art Institute of Colorado in photography, and since 1991 has been the General Manager of Reed Art & Imaging.
 From 2004 – 2010 he co-managed the Reed Photo-Art Gallery in Denver’s Art District on Santa Fe and in 2005 became an art district board member.
 He served as Treasurer / VP and has been an integral part of their growth and success.
 Still an avid photographer, he occasionally exhibits and sells his work in various local galleries and art fairs.

 Originally from Minneapolis, Paul has lived in Colorado since 1998.
 He received his BFA in Photography from the University of Colorado at Denver, graduating with high honors in 2013.
-Paul is now a local artist represented by Michael Warren Contemporary and a member at Ice Cube Gallery.
+Paul is now a local artist represented by Michael Warren Contemporary.
 He began contributing to CPAC as an intern in 2011 and began working as the Installation Manager in 2013.
 In addition to being on the Board of Directors, Paul also serves on the Exhibition Committee.

 Evan is a social-landscape photographer best known for his aerial images of less-traveled regions such as Eastern Colorado and the high deserts and forests of the Western United States.
 Trained as a geologist, Anderman earned a PhD in Geological Engineering and worked for two decades in the field before becoming a full-time photographer.
 In November 2013, Anderman was honored for his unique environmental photography with the inaugural Photo District News Duggal Image Maker Award.
 His work can be found in the Denver Art Museum collection and in several private collections, and has been exhibited at the American Mountaineering Center, Denver International Airport, Carmen Wiedenhoeft Gallery, The Denver Art Museum, Niza Knoll Gallery, Robischon Gallery, and Lamont Gallery.
 A former CPAC board member, Anderman is based in Denver and remains active in the photographic community by serving on the Denver Art Museum’s Photography Department Advisory Committee and the board of CENTER Santa Fe in New Mexico.